 They have no idea a woman, one of Marcus’s pervious victims is at the moment prying open a window in the bedroom.
 The only room that doesn’t have a light on and had a window close enough to the ground for her to climb through.

 Once inside Natasha could hear the roars of their laughter better over the rap music playing in the background.
 She could hear their vulgar talk of Sharon and the things they had done to her as she shut the window.

 “Where does he find these sweet ass bitches,” one asks.

 “Man his pretty ass at the club pulling right now,” a second one chimes in.

 “But that one last night, ooouuu,” the third groans.

-Natasha is past disgusted as she twist on the silencer still taking in the conversation.
+Natasha is past disgusted as she twist the silencer onto her gun still taking in the conversation.

 “Where you say you met him, bruh?
 It’s kinda weird he just wants to watch.”